Libya Bordering Countries: Algeria

 Libya is one of nearly 200 countries illustrated on our Blue Ocean Laminated Map of the World.
 This map shows a combination of political and physical features.
 It includes country boundaries, major cities, major mountains in shaded relief, ocean depth in blue color gradient, along with many other features.
 This is a great map for students, schools, offices and anywhere that a nice map of the world is needed for education, display or decor.

 If you are interested in Libya and the geography of Africa our large laminated map of Africa might be just what you need.
 It is a large political map of Africa that also shows many of the continent's physical features in color or shaded relief.
 Major lakes, rivers,cities, roads, country boundaries, coastlines and surrounding islands are all shown on the map.

-Libya Natural Resources: Libya’s has fossil fuel deposits which include petroleum and natural gas.
+Libya has fossil fuel deposits which include petroleum and natural gas.
 Another resource found in this country is the mineral gypsum.

-Libya Environmental Issues: The country of Libya has very limited natural fresh water resources.
-However, the Great Manmade River Project (the largest water development plan in the world) is being built to transfer water to the coastal cities from large aquifers under the Sahara.
+The country of Libya has very limited natural fresh water resources.
+However, the Great Man-Made River Project was built to transfer water to the coastal cities from large aquifers under the Sahara.
+It is the largest water development project in the world.
 Another environmental issue for Libya is desertification.